Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Sincerely, Mr. Reluctant Budgeter

 First and foremost, apologies for having become the guy in charge of all the plans, as the term “de facto” implies that this is not something you sought out.
 Speaking as the friend who actually enjoys assuming the Chairman of the Social Activities Board role (and who gets a visceral thrill from sending out highly-detailed spreadsheets of hotel and flight options) I know that even as a purposely elected official the task can be daunting.
 So doing it as a reluctant appointment is probably maddening.
 I don’t know if it’ll make you feel better, but it's normal to feel a little anxious, since an unwritten part of the job description here is helping to figure out and then resolve amicably the inevitable disagreement or unspoken resentment between factions.
 And they are inevitable.
-So my advice to start is: understand you’ll probably end up trying to be both guidance counselor and referee (without offending any party) — a delicate social tightrope to walk.
+So my advice to start is: understand you’ll probably end up trying to be both guidance counsellor and referee (without offending any party) — a delicate social tightrope to walk.
 Heavy is the head looking over the spreadsheet but the fact that you’re even thoughtful enough to ask this question means you’re already ahead of the game.

 #1: It’s Not You.
 It’s Money.
 The question of money on a group trip where everyone is coming from varied financial situations is intrinsically uncomfortable.
 Because in just about any social group, money is still a highly taboo topic and most people have a hard time confronting it head-on.
 So don't think you're being weak by not wanting to make someone feel singled out or self-conscious about their inability to afford something — you’re being considerate.
 Give yourself a pat on the back for not being sadistic.